Guess Less, Achieve More.

-We design weekly, school-based content cycles that allow teachers to build deep content knowledge together, co-plan and practice lessons with peers, and receive feedback before lessons make it in front of students.
-We take the curriculum teachers are using every day and design sessions that build on key standards and concepts over time.
+School-based content cycles help teachers build deep content knowledge together, apply that knowledge by co-planning and practicing upcoming lessons with peers, and receive feedback before lessons make it in front of students.
+We take the curriculum teachers are using every day and design sessions that build on key growth areas over time.

 Cycles cover a primary topic in four subtopics that follow a 3-week pattern.
 The goal is to focus narrowly and go deep.
 Leading Educators designs custom cycles that respond to partners’ content priorities, their high-quality curricula, and priority grades(ex: K-2, 3-5, 6-12).
 Working with their leadership coach or other programmatic staff to make adjustments, school-based instructional leaders facilitate cycles within their school.